Solar Panel Installers South West England

 • Quick quote turnaround

-• Deep product knowledge (e.g. if they only work with a limited set of products)
+• Deep product knowledge (e.g., if they exclusively work with a limited set of flagship products)

 A national company might be worse due to the following:

-• Limited solar panel manufacturers only (e.g. some install only 1 or two types of panels)
+• Limited manufacturer options (e.g., some install only one or two types of panels)

-• Quote and technical survey might be online or phone only (not on site)
+• Quote and technical survey might be conducted online or over the phone (not on-site)

-One other point to keep in mind: ideally your installer is still in business for years, in case you need them again or have trouble.
-And the national companies tend to be better established, whereas some of the local companies are quite young.
+One other point to keep in mind: ideally, your installer will remain in business for years in case you need them again or have a warranty claim.
+National companies tend to be better established, whereas some of the local companies are quite young.

-Note: 'online' or 'phone'-only quotes and technical surveys can be good for efficiency—you can get a quote in literally minutes.
-But an onsite quote and technical survey can save you time in the long run and help ensure that the system you get is truly optimised for your situation.
-For example, in some cases it can be difficult for online or over-the-phone quotes to accurately estimate the number of panels that can actually fit on a roof—this may or may not be a factor for you.
-If your roof is small compared to your needs, then you need to maximise the panels on the roof.
+Note: 'Online' or 'phone-only' quotes and technical surveys are great for efficiency—you can get a quote in literally minutes.
+But an on-site technical survey can save you time in the long run and helps ensure the system you get is truly optimised for your home.
+For example, it can be difficult for remote software to accurately estimate how many panels can actually fit around complex roof lines.
+If your roof is small compared to your energy needs, you need a physical survey to safely maximise the panel count.

 Want to learn more?
 Read our related article about the best national solar panel installers.